Aljwharah1/EstateX-Roshn-Hackathon/README.md

 ## 🚀 Getting Started

-You can run **Real-Estate Analytics MVP** locally by following these steps:
+You can run **EstateX Advisor MVP** locally by following these steps:

 ---